pact-foundation/pact.io/consumer/README.md

 # Writing Consumer tests

+The art of writing good consumer Pact tests is mostly about knowing what *not* to test.
+Getting this right will make the difference between Pact tests that are lightweight and helpful, and Pact tests that make you wish you'd stuck with integration testing.
+Your Pact tests should be as loose as they possibly can be, while still ensuring that the provider can't make changes that will break compatiblity with the consumer.

+It's worth taking the time to make sure you understand what to focus on before starting to write Pact tests for real.

 ## Use `Pact` for contract testing, not functional testing of the provider

 * Functional testing is about ensuring the provider does the right thing with a request.
 These tests belong in the provider codebase, and it's not the job of the consumer team to be writing them.